jaredtritz/jsonsails-readthedocs/source/introduction/vision.rst

 All resources in JSonSails have an owner who must the grant permission to others who request to barrow the resource for their own use.
-In JSonSails collaborative development often means leveraging a module or bit of user data that another developer owns.
+In JSonSails "collaborative development" often means leveraging a module or bit of user data that another developer owns.
 Thus, we implement a robust and simple permission model, based on requesting and granting the privileges to use private resources.